betamaxpy/betamax/docs/source/serializers.rst

   This will take the directory the user (you) wants to store the cassettes in and the name of the cassette and generate the file name.

-- :py:meth:`betamax.BaseSerializer.seralize` is a method that takes the dictionary and returns the dictionary serialized as a string
+- :py:meth:`betamax.BaseSerializer.serialize` is a method that takes the dictionary and returns the dictionary serialized as a string

 - :py:meth:`betamax.BaseSerializer.deserialize` is a method that takes a